dylanmikesell/BSU_LaTeX_Thesis_Template/README.md

 This is LaTeX2e template for the Boise State University Graduate Thesis.

-You can find a Microsoft Word template [here](http://graduatecollege.boisestate.edu/thesisdissertation/files/2014/11/Boise_State_Thesis_and_Dissertation_Template.dotm). and you can find standard formatting instructions [here](http://graduatecollege.boisestate.edu/thesisdissertation/files/2014/11/Boise_State_Thesis_and_Dissertation_Template.dotm).
+You can find a Microsoft Word template [here](http://graduatecollege.boisestate.edu/thesisdissertation/files/2014/11/Boise_State_Thesis_and_Dissertation_Template.dotm); you can find standard formatting instructions [here](http://graduatecollege.boisestate.edu/thesisdissertation/files/2014/11/Boise_State_Thesis_and_Dissertation_Template.dotm).

 BSU also has a thesis and dissertation page with helpful information [here](https://graduatecollege.boisestate.edu/thesisdissertation/template/).